jurgenwigg/py3S60/newcore/Doc/library/os.rst

    Combine the functionality of :func:`os.writev` and :func:`os.pwrite`.

    .. availability:: Linux 2.6.30 and newer, FreeBSD 6.0 and newer,
-      OpenBSD 2.7 and newer, AIX 7.1 and newer.
+      OpenBSD 2.7 and newer.
 Using flags requires Linux 4.7 or newer.

    .. versionadded:: 3.7

 .. data:: RWF_DSYNC

-   Provide a per-write equivalent of the :data:`O_DSYNC` :func:`os.open` flag.
+   Provide a per-write equivalent of the :data:`O_DSYNC` ``open(2)`` flag.
 This flag effect applies only to the data range written by the system call.

    .. availability:: Linux 4.7 and newer.